 Acknowledging the University's accomplishments would not be possible without also recognizing the generous support of our donors.
 Longwood introduced the Citizen Leader Society in 2016.
 Citizen leaders are the bedrock of democracy; they are the reason communities thrive as they make positive contributions to the common good.

-Members of the Citizen Leader Society take the lead among Longwood's most influential annual supporters with their generous gifts beginning at $1,500.
-For graduates of the last decade (also called young alumni), a minimum of $500 in total annual giving qualifies them for membership.
+Members of the Citizen Leader Society take the lead among Longwood's most influential annual supporters with their generous gifts beginning at $2,000.
 This support provides crucial resources and immediate support, serving as a vital part of what Longwood achieves every day.

 Citizen Leader Society membership is calculated based on Longwood's fiscal year, which runs from July 1 to June 30.